wattsjmichael/worlds-documentation/docs/getting-started-with-scripting/text-entry-tutorial.md

 ## Further Assistance

-For any questions or further assistance, creators are encouraged to join the discussion on the Discord server or to schedule a mentor session for personalized guidance.
+For any questions or further assistance, creators are encouraged to join the discussion on the community forum.